FactorySimPy/FactorySimPy/docs/basic_components.md

 <hr style="height:2px;border:none;color:blue; background-color:grey;" />

 **About**

-Machine is a component that processes/modifies items that flow in the system.
-It uses a `processing_delay` amount of time to process an item.
-It can have multiple incoming edges and outgoing edges.
-A machine can process more than one item simultaneously and this number can be set using parameter `work_capacity`.
-Machine creates that many worker threads to mimic its actions.
-It gets an item from one of its `in_edges` and processes the item in a `processing_delay` amount of time and pushes the item to one of its `out_edges`.
-It does not have any inbuilt storage.
+A machine is an active component that processes items flowing through the system.
+Each item incurs a `processing_delay` amount of time to get processed in the machine.
+A machine can have multiple `in_edges` and `out_edges`.
+A machine can process multiple items simultaneously.
+The parameter `work_capacity` indicates the maximum number of items that can be processed simulatanously inside the machine.
+If work_capacity is set of a number greater than 1 (eg 3), this represents a machine with a maximum of 3 worker threads that are capable of processing 3 worker threads simultaneously.
+The `processing_delay` can be defined as a constant or defined as a random variate implemented as a python function or a generator function.
 Machine has two modes of operation based on the parameter value specified in `blocking`.
-If it is set to `True`, the machine pushes the processed item to a chosen outgoing edge and waits for the edge to accept the item.
-The other mode can be configured by setting `blocking` to `False`. in this mode , the machine checks if there is space available in the chosen outgoing edge and only if there is space the item is pushed.
-If the outgoing edge is unavailable or full, the item will be discarded.
+If it is set to `True`, the processed item is held in a blocked state and machine waits for the out edge to be available to accept the item and pushes the processed item to the chosen out edge once it is available.
+The other mode can be configured by setting `blocking` to `False`.
+In this mode , the machine checks if there is space available in the chosen outgoing edge and only if there is space the item is pushed.
+If the outgoing edge is unavailable or full, the item will be discarded and its count will be recorded.
 The API documentation can be found in [Machine](machine.md)

 **Basic attributes**

+- `work_capacity` - Maximum number of items that can be processed by the machine simulataneously.
+- `processing_delay`- Time taken to process an item.
-- `state` - current state of the component.
+- `state` - This is the state per working thread.
 This is a dictionary where each key is a worker thread's ID (assigned in order of initialization), and the value is the current state of that worker.
-- `processing_delay`- time taken to process an item
-- `work_capacity` - maximum number of jobs or items that can be processed by the machine simulataneously
-- `blocking`-  if True, waits for outgoing edge to accept item; if False, discards the item if the outgoing edge is full
+- `blocking`-  If True, waits for outgoing edge to accept item; if False, discards the item if the outgoing edge is full.
-- `in_edge_selection`- edge selection policy as a function to select incoming edge
+- `in_edge_selection`- Edge selection policy as a function to select input edge.
-- `out_edge_selection`- edge selection policy as a function to select outgoing edge
+- `out_edge_selection`- Edge selection policy as a function to select output edge.

 **Behavior**

 At the start of the simulation, the machine waits for `node_setup_time`.
 This is an initial, one-time wait time for setting up the node and should be provided as a constant (an `int` or `float`).
-Machine can parallely process `work_capacity` number of items.
-Machine spawns `work_capcity` number of workers that repeats all the activities from picking an item from a chosen incoming edge, processing it and pushing it out to the next chosen outgoing edge.

-During a simulation run, each worker thread gets object from one of its `in_edges`.
-To choose an incoming edge to pull an item from, the worker thread utilises the strategy specified in the parameter `in_edge_selection`.
-Similarly, to select an outgoing edge, to push the item to, worker thread uses the method specified in `out_edge_selection` parameter.
-User can also provide a custom python function or a generator function instance to these parameters.
-User-provided function should return or yield an edge index.
-If the function depends on any of the node attributes, users can pass `None` to these parameters at the time of node creation and later initialise the parameter with the reference to the function.
-This is illustrated in the examples shown below.
-Various options available in the package for `in_edge_selection` and `out_edge_selection` include:

-- "RANDOM": Selects a random out edge.
-- "ROUND_ROBIN": Selects out edges in a round-robin manner.
-- "FIRST_AVAILABLE": Selects the first out edge that can accept an item.

- The worker thread picks an item and takes `processing_delay` amount of time to process the item.
-The parameter `processing_delay` can be specified as a constant value (`int` or `float`) or as a reference to a python function or a generator function instance that generates random variates from a chosen distribution.
-If the function depends on any of the node attributes, users can pass `None` to this parameter at the time of node creation and later initialise the parameter with the reference to the function.
-The worker thread does not have an any storage in it.
+Machine can process atmost `work_capacity` number of items in parallel.
+Machine uses the `in_edge_selection` paramater to select one of the in_edges for doing an input. `in_edge_selection` policy can be one of a constant value (`int`), "RANDOM", "ROUND_ROBIN", "FIRST_AVAILABLE".
+As soon as an item is input, a worker thread is reserved which remains busy for processing the item in `processing_delay` amount of time and at the end of this time the worker thread attempts to output the item to one of the `out_edges` selected using the `out_edge_selection` parameter.
+Multiple items can be in "PROCESSING_STATE" at a time.
 After processing the item, the worker thread behaves as follows:

-1. If `blocking` is `True`, it pushes the item without checking whether the outgoing edge is full and waits for the outgoing edge to accept the item.
+1. If `blocking` is `True`, it waits with the processed item in a "BLOCKED_STATE" for the out edge to be available and pushes the item when output edge becomes available or has space.
 2. If `blocking` is `False`, it checks if there is space in the outgoing edge to accomodate the item.
-If the edge is full or unavailable, the item is discarded.
+If the edge is full or unavailable, the item is discarded and the count of discarded item is recorded.

- The machine can parallely process `work_capacity` number of items.
-The machine spawns `work_capcity` number of workers that repeats all the activities from picking an item from a chosen incoming edge, processing it and pushing it out to the next chosen outgoing edge.

  **States**